-- 1 medium onion [about 175 grams], rough diced [or 2 teaspoons onion powder]
+- 1 medium onion [about 175 grams prepped onion, rough diced, or 2 teaspoons onion powder]

-- 6 garlic cloves diced or sliced thin [or 2 teaspoons garlic puree/ 2 teaspoons garlic powder]
+- 6 garlic cloves [diced or sliced thin, or 2 teaspoons garlic puree or 2 teaspoons of garlic powder]

-- 1 inch ginger root [15 grams], grated or fine diced [or replace with 1 ½ teaspoons ginger powder or 2 teaspoons ginger puree]
+- 1 inch ginger root [about 15 grams, grated, or replace with 1 ½ teaspoons ginger powder or 2 teaspoons ginger puree]

 - 1 bay leaf

-- 1 ½ tablespoon mild curry powder [such as Madras]
+- 1 ½ tablespoon curry powder [such as Madras]

 - 1 teaspoon turmeric powder

-- fresh lemon juice a few squeezes from half a lemon, to taste
+- 1 tablespoon fresh lemon juice [a few squeezes from half a lemon, or to taste] optional

 - ½ teaspoon sugar

 - Add the onions, garlic, ginger, red lentils, curry powder, turmeric, bay leaf and kale to the pot.225 grams red split lentils, 1 medium onion, 6 garlic cloves, 1 inch ginger root, 1 bay leaf, 1 ½ tablespoon curry powder, 1 teaspoon turmeric powder, 80 grams kale

 - Pour in the hot vegetable stock.
-Add a little salt and black pepper.
+Add a little salt and black pepper.1 litre vegetable stock

-- Bring to a simmer, lower the heat to low-medium, and pop a lid on the pot askew.
-Simmer for 25 minutes, stir the dahl a few times during cooking to ensure the lentils all cook evenly and they don't stick to the pot.
+- Bring to a gentle boil, lower the heat to low-medium, and pop a lid on the pot askew.
+Simmer for 25 minutes, stirring the dahl a few times during cooking to ensure the lentils all cook evenly and they don't stick to the pot.
 Extra vegetable stock can be added if necessary.

 - Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.